 Marquette Restaurants & Breweries

-Vierling Restaurant and Marquette Harbor Brewery
+The Vierling Restaurant and Marquette Harbor Brewery

-By far my favorite restaurant in town, the Vierling Restaurant and Marquette Harbor Brewery has been part of Marquette for over 140 years.
+By far my favorite restaurant in town, The Vierling Restaurant and Marquette Harbor Brewery has been part of Marquette for over 140 years.
 Serving craft beers, local whitefish (and a delicious fish fry), soups, salads, sandwiches, pizza, pasta, and full entrees, dine or carry out, there is something for everyone.
-My favorite is the whitefish with Vierling’s seasonal blueberry wheat beer, where the blueberries “dance” in the fizz!
+My favorite is the whitefish with The Vierling’s seasonal blueberry wheat beer, where the blueberries “dance” in the fizz!

 Blackrocks Brewery